US advises no travel to China, where virus deaths top 200

 BEIJING (AP) — The U.S. advised against all travel to China as the number of cases of a worrying new virus spiked more than tenfold in a week, including the highest death toll in a 24-hour period reported Friday.

-The virus has infected almost 10,000 people globally in just two months, a troublesome sign of its spread that prompted the World Health Organization to declare the outbreak a global emergency.
+The virus has infected almost 10,000 people globally in just two months, a worrying sign of its spread that prompted the World Health Organization to declare the outbreak a global emergency.

-The State Department’s level 4 “Do Not Travel” advisory, the highest grade of warning, told Americans in China to consider departing using commercial means.
-“Travelers should be prepared for travel restrictions to be put into effect with little or no advance notice,” the advisory said.
+The State Department’s travel advisory told Americans in China to consider departing using commercial means, and requested that all non-essential U.S. government personnel defer travel in light of the virus.

-Hours later, Delta Air Lines and American Airlines announced they were suspending all flights between the U.S. and China, joining several international carriers that have stopped flying to China as the virus outbreak continues to spread.

 China as of Friday morning counted 9,692 confirmed cases with a death toll of 213, including 43 new fatalities.
 The vast majority of the cases have been in Hubei province and its provincial capital, Wuhan, where the first illnesses were detected in December.
 No deaths have been reported outside China.